DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Vote a Country every day, if you're lucky you win money and blocks
   - The more players vote, the higher the prizes
   - You might also get extra prizes, if you're lucky, based on the Country you vote!
+  - Form an agency between 2 or 3 players to share prizes and Mysterious Items
 - Coinopoly
   - Throw a dice every hour to play a Monopoly-inspired global table-top with cryptocurrencies
   - Either Mine, Buy or Sell currencies, with exponential gains